-5. Policy Implications
+6. Policy Implications

 The model and the results described in this paper have important policy implications.
-First, it cautions aid donor agencies not to presume that subsidized credit, given to a Third World nation, necessarily benefits the recipient.
-Depending on the structure of the import market, the advantages of subsidized credit may flow into the hands of corporations that sell goods to the recipient nations.
+First, it cautions aid donor agencies not to presume that subsidized credit, given to a Third World nation, necessarily benefits the recipient relative to the case in which credit is made available by a profit-maximizing bank or financial institution.
+At first sight it seems that the availability of subsidized credit cannot make the recipient nation worse off.
+However, we have shown that, depending on the structure of the import market, the advantages of subsidized credit may flow into the hands of corporations that sell goods to the recipient nations.
 In such a situation the donor agency has to think of ways, other than subsidized credit, for reaching benefit to nations.
 The classical literature on aid-tying used to be concerned with this question.
 What we have shown in this paper, however, is that the flow-back of benefit to the North can occur even when aid is not tied, but depending on the market structure of imports and the strategic position of the donor.

 In trying to reach out to poor nations, most international organizations use the method of lowering interest rates.
-The IMF uses this method for the most highly indebted and poor nations, while at the same time combining the generous loan terms with 'conditionalities', which pertain to macroeconomic policies such as the need to keep the fiscal deficit under control and money supply growth in check.
-What our paper alerts us to is the fact that such policies may not be enough to plug the holes through which the benefits of cheap credit get frittered away.
-The 'market structure' of trade may be the main route through which the immiserization occurs, by causing all the benefits to flow out to the international firms that export goods to the South.
+The IMF uses this for the most indebted and poor nations, while combining the generous loan terms with 'conditionalities', which pertain to macroeconomic policies such as the need to keep the fiscal deficit under control and money supply growth in check.
+What this paper alerts us to is the fact that such policies may not be enough to plug the holes through which the benefits of cheap credit get frittered away.
+The 'market structure' of trade may be the main route through which the immiserization occurs.
 Hence, before lending at concessional rates, it is worth examining and advising recipient governments on the channels and structure of trade and methods of releasing limited foreign exchange reserves.
-And this brings us to the subject of policy from the Southern point of view.